Imran Farooq: Investigation

-Reactions to death
+Reactions

 Pakistani President Asif Ali Zardari expressed his deep sorrow and shock saying that "Imran was a great political leader who rendered his services for his party diligently."
 Prime Minister Yousaf Raza Gilani called the MQM leader Altaf Hussain to offer his condolences and said Farooq's death was a great loss for MQM.
 The Pakistani Senate adjourned a session of parliament and paid tribute to Farooq from across the political spectrum.
 Pakistan's High Commissioner to the United Kingdom Wajid Shamsul Hasan called on the police to find the "sinister hand" behind the assassination.
 He added that "The Pakistani government has condemned this murder in the strongest possible words, "that Farooq "was really highly respected by whatever political groups...He believed more in solutions to problems than creating problems and his assassination needs to be condemned in the strongest possible way because he was not a violent person."

 Altaf Hussain also lauded Farooq's long relationship with him and said he was at a loss to explain his grief at Dr. Farooq's death, adding that Farooq had set an example for others to follow.
 He also called Farooq a "Shaheed-e-Inqalab" or Martyr of the Revolution.
 Altaf Hussain also very publicly mourned the death of his colleague.

 Following reports of his death, violence erupted in his native city of Karachi, Pakistan's main commercial city.
 Several shops and vehicles were set on fire; however, no casualties were reported.
 MQM called for a 10-day strike to mourn Farooq's death.

 Recitations of the Quran and prayers were organised by members of MQM across the world.

+Published works

+Farooq authored several works during his lifetime.
+His best known contribution is The Guiding Principles of MQM.